What is gastroenteritis?

 Gastroenteritis usually goes away on its own

-You'll need extra fluids and sometimes drugs to help stop vomiting or diarrhea
+You'll need extra fluids and sometimes medicines to help stop vomiting or diarrhea

 Antibiotics don't usually help with gastroenteritis